frozenarc/fp-recursion/README.md

 `const { forEach, forLoop } from 'fp-recursion';`

-### Systax
+### forEach

+Iterates for each element of source array and generates new array / object / primitive value.

-* forEach
+* Systax

 ```
 forEach(
     srcArray, // For each element of the source array the recursion executes
     target, // This can be any of type e.g. Array, Object, Primitive value.
-The value is passed to oprFunc and return value of               // oprFunc will be used as parameter to next call of oprFunc
+The value is passed to oprFunc and return value of oprFunc will be used as parameter to next call of oprFunc
     oprFunc, // The function will execute for each element of the source array
     idx, // Default value is 0.
 Index from which evaluation starts.
     incr // Default value is 1.
 Increment value to evaluate next element.